craftcms/docs/docs/commerce/5.x/system/products-variants.md

     The SKU format is always evaluated in the context of a _variant_, so product attributes must be prefixed with `product`, like `{product.myCustomField}`.
     :::

-    Commerce requires that SKUs are unique across all variants in the system—including anything in the trash, so avoid using static or ambiguous values (like `PLACEHOLDER`) that are apt to collide when first saving a variant.
+    Commerce requires that SKUs are unique across all variants in the system—including anything in the trash—so avoid using static or ambiguous values (like `PLACEHOLDER`) that are apt to collide when first saving a variant.

 Order Description Format
 :   Identifies a variant in the cart.
 Like the SKU format, this is also an [object template](/5.x/system/object-templates.md), and gets rendered in the context of a variant.
 It can include tags that output properties, such as `{product.title}` or `{myVariantCustomField}`.